 Is the Synthient Stealer Log Threat Data breach still dangerous in 2026?

-If your email was in the Synthient Stealer Log Threat Data breach
+What to do if your email was in the Synthient Stealer Log Threat Data breach

 Change your Synthient Stealer Log Threat Data password immediately